 Blinkers cup position varies — full cups block all peripheral vision; half-cups allow some side vision while still reducing distraction.

-Blinkers — Equipment attached to the bridle that restricts a horse’s peripheral vision to keep its focus forward.
+Blinkers — Equipment attached to the bridle that restricts a horse’s peripheral vision.
 Adding blinkers for the first time is one of the most reliable equipment-change win signals — trainers add them because the horse has been distracted, ducking in or out, or losing focus in the stretch.
 A first-time blinkers horse dropping in class is a two-signal combination worth serious attention.

 Shadow roll — A thick roll of sheepskin placed across the horse’s nose to block its downward vision.
-Horses that “shy” at shadows on the track — spooking at changes in the ground color — are fitted with shadow rolls to prevent them from seeing these distractions.
+Used on horses that spook at shadows on the track.
 See our guide to the racehorse shadow roll.

 Tongue tie — A strip of material that secures the tongue to the lower jaw, preventing the horse from getting its tongue over the bit (which causes breathing and control issues).
-Tongue ties are common in Thoroughbred racing.
 Adding a tongue tie for the first time signals the trainer has identified a specific issue.
 See our guide to racehorse tongue ties.

 Racing plates — Lightweight aluminum shoes worn only during races — typically two to four ounces, far lighter than training shoes.
-The switch to plates is made in the days before a race.
 On turf, horses often wear different plate configurations than on dirt.

-Bar shoes — Horseshoes with a bar across the back of the shoe, providing additional support to the heel and frog of the hoof.
-Often used for horses with quarter cracks, bruised feet, or other hoof conditions that require extra protection.
+Bar shoes — Horseshoes with a bar across the back, providing additional support to the heel and frog of the hoof.
+Often used for horses with quarter cracks, bruised feet, or other hoof conditions requiring extra protection.

 Martingale — A piece of equipment that limits how high a horse can raise its head.
-Running martingales attach to the reins; standing martingales attach to the noseband.
 Used on horses that toss their heads high enough to interfere with jockey control.

 Figure-8 noseband — A noseband that crosses the horse’s face in a figure-eight pattern, keeping the mouth closed while allowing normal jaw movement.
-Reduces the horse’s ability to cross the jaw or open the mouth to evade bit pressure.
+Reduces the horse’s ability to cross the jaw or evade bit pressure.

-Pony horse (lead pony) — A calm, experienced horse (often a Quarter Horse or retired Thoroughbred) that accompanies a racehorse from the paddock to the starting gate.
+Pony horse (lead pony) — A calm, experienced horse that accompanies a racehorse from the paddock to the starting gate.
 Pony horses provide calming companionship to nervous horses during the high-tension pre-race period.
 See our guide to why racehorses get pony escorts.

 Ownership and Industry Terms

 Owner — The person or entity that holds title to a racehorse.
-Owners bear all financial responsibility for the horse — training fees, veterinary bills, entry fees, transportation — and receive the owner’s share of any purse earnings (typically 80% of the purse goes to connections, with the owner receiving the majority after trainer and jockey percentages).
+Owners bear all financial responsibility — training fees, veterinary bills, entry fees, transportation — and receive the owner’s share of purse earnings (typically 80% of the purse goes to connections, with the owner receiving the majority after trainer and jockey percentages).

 Purse — The prize money for a race, distributed among the top finishers.
-Purse distribution varies by track but typically pays the top four to six finishers.
-A standard purse might distribute 60% to first, 20% to second, 10% to third, 5% to fourth, and 5% divided among lower finishers.
+A standard purse might distribute 60% to first, 20% to second, 10% to third, 5% to fourth.
 Purses are funded by wagering takeout and, in some jurisdictions, casino revenue.

-Day rate — The daily charge for a horse in full training at a racetrack — covering stall, feed, daily care, exercise, and basic supplies.
+Day rate — The daily charge for a horse in full training — covering stall, feed, daily care, exercise, and basic supplies.
 Day rates at major tracks like Fair Grounds typically run $90–$120 per day, totaling $2,700–$3,600 per month before veterinary and other variable costs.

 Claiming price — The set price at which any licensed owner can purchase a horse entered in a claiming race.
-The claiming price is also a statement of value — a horse entered for $25,000 is theoretically worth that amount in the marketplace.
 Running a horse below its market value risks losing it; running it above invites a race it can’t win.

 Connections — A collective term for everyone involved with a horse — owner, trainer, jockey, assistant trainer, and groom.
-“The connections” made a decision means the owner-trainer team made a decision together.
+“The connections” made a decision means the owner-trainer team decided together.

-Barn — The stable operation of a particular trainer — all the horses under that trainer’s care are “in the barn.”
+Barn — The stable operation of a particular trainer — all horses under that trainer’s care are “in the barn.”
 A hot barn is one where the trainer is winning at a high rate.
-Following a hot barn into a new horse’s first start can be productive.

-Racing secretary — The track official responsible for writing the conditions for each race card — determining the race types, purse amounts, weight conditions, and eligibility requirements that create the competitive program.
-The racing secretary also handles entries and scratches.
+Racing secretary — The track official responsible for writing the conditions for each race card — determining race types, purse amounts, weight conditions, and eligibility requirements.
+Also handles entries and scratches.

-Condition book — The document published by the racing secretary listing the races available for entry over the upcoming weeks — including race type, distance, surface, conditions, and purse.
+Condition book — The document published by the racing secretary listing races available for entry over upcoming weeks.
 Trainers study the condition book to identify the best spot for each of their horses.

 Stakes nomination — The enrollment fee paid to make a horse eligible for a specific stakes race.
-For major races like the Kentucky Derby, nominations are made years in advance and cost thousands of dollars.
+For major races like the Kentucky Derby, nominations are made years in advance.
 Additional fees are paid closer to the race to keep the horse eligible.

-Breeding rights — The ownership of a share or the entirety of a stallion’s reproductive output.
-When a syndicate purchases a retiring stallion for stud duty, they’re typically buying “shares” — each share represents the right to one breeding per year.
-The value of breeding rights is tied to the stallion’s racing record and the quality of his early offspring.
+Breeding rights — The ownership of a share or entirety of a stallion’s reproductive output.
+When a syndicate purchases a retiring stallion, they’re typically buying “shares” — each share represents the right to one breeding per year.

 Stud fee — The fee charged for a single breeding to a stallion.
 Stud fees range from a few thousand dollars for regional stallions to $200,000+ for elite sires.
 A stallion with a valuable stud fee can earn far more in retirement than he ever earned on the track.